Daniel3864/Study-AI/README.md

 - remember
 - adapt

-💡 **StudyAlpha solves this** by acting as a complete, autonomous study coach that:
+💡 **Study-AI solves this** by acting as a complete, autonomous study coach that:

 - plans the study roadmap
 - generates quizzes